mjkern/67272phase5/README.md

 ---
 I, Matthew Kern, have created this repository from the pahse 5 starter code.

+Some Notes that I actually would like you to read:

+- Your db:populate script may or may not mark empoyees as active or inactive.
+For reporting purposes, employees with a null field are generally treated as inactive by my application, but this is not an ideal way to handle it for a number of reasons.
+I would encourage you to make sure that all users are either active or inactive, but if you don't I would ask for some a little ui/ux leaway where relavent.
+See my piazza post if you're interested.

+Other stuff that I don't care if you read:

 To set this up, clone this repository, run the `bundle install` command to ensure you have all the needed gems and then create the database with `rake db:migrate`.
 If you want to populate the system with fictitious, but somewhat realistic data, you can run the `rake db:populate` command.
 The populate script will create:
 - 120 customers
 - over 600 orders